huggingface/transformers/docs/source/en/add_new_model.md

 # Contribute

-Transformers is fortunate to have a passionate community of developers and researchers contribute models to the library.
+Transformers is fortunate to have a passionate community of developers and researchers contributing models to the library.
 As an open-source first project, we're invested in empowering the community to actively add models.

 When you add a model to Transformers, you'll learn:

 - more about open-source best practices
 - about a models architecture
-- about the design principles behind Transformers
+- about Transformers' design principles
 - how to efficiently test large models
 - how to use Python utilities like [Black](https://black.readthedocs.io/en/stable/) and [Ruff](https://docs.astral.sh/ruff/) to create clean and readable code

-It is challenging but also rewarding.
+It is a challenging, but also rewarding process!

 This guide will walk you through adding an example "BrandNewBert" PyTorch model to Transformers.